-Finnish law guarantees five weeks of paid leave annually, which translates to 30 days for workers with a traditional six-day workweek and 25 for those working a more modern five-day workweek.
-These days are allotted on a pro-rated basis: 2 days' paid leave per month worked during their first year of employment, and 2.5 days' paid leave per month thereafter.
-Four of these weeks must be taken between May 2 and September 30, and the rest may be used any time before May 2 of the following calendar year, or may be carried over to the next year at the employee's discretion.
-Though the employer must allow employee input into the timing of leave, scheduling is ultimately at the discretion of the same calendar year if normal summer leave would place an excessive burden on operations.
+Employees are guaranteed 2 days' paid leave per month worked during their first year of employment, and 2.5 days' paid leave per month thereafter.
+In practice, these days are measured against a traditional six-day workweek, even though a five-day workweek is now the norm.
+Thus, the resulting 30 days' leave refers to five weeks of vacation, not six.
+Of these five weeks, four must be taken between May 2 and September 30, and the rest may be used any time before May 2 of the following calendar year, or may be carried over to the next year at the employee's discretion.
+Though the employer must allow employee input into the timing of leave, scheduling is ultimately at the discretion of the employer.
+Moreover, the employer may postpone a worker's summer leave until later in the same calendar year if normal summer leave would place an excessive burden on operations.
 When a worker's employment is terminated, the employer must pay the value of any remaining leave.
-Public servants receive special treatment: after 15 years' tenure, they receive three workdays' leave for each month worked.10
+Public servants receive special treatment: after 15 years' tenure, they receive three workdays' leave for each month worked.

-Holidays vary among localities.
+Public holidays vary among localities.
 Nationally, Independence Day is treated as a paid public holiday.
-Local governments set rules regarding other holidays, observing an average of nine days.11
+Local governments set rules regarding other public holidays, observing an average of nine days.